-The widespread adoption of a CRM (Customer Relationship Management) system in the last 20 years has revolutionized the ways salespeople operate.
+The widespread adoption of a CRM (Customer Relationship Management) system in the last 20 years has revolutionised the ways salespeople operate.
 The Rolodex is gone, the tapping of the side of a head saying “all information is up here” (thankfully) is resigned to the history books and it is never more critical to have a robust CRM system than now.

-According to data from Nucleus Research the ROI from installing an effective CRM system is $8.71 so perhaps worth considering if you don’t yet have one and you are still running your sales activities off Google Sheets/Excel.
+According to data from Nucleus Research, the ROI from installing an effective CRM system is $8.71 so perhaps worth considering if you don’t yet have one and you are still running your sales activities off Google Sheets/Excel.

-So therefore, if you facing some resistance internally about the investment required into a CRM system, because let’s face it, it is an investment, consider these reasons why:
+If you’re facing some resistance internally about the investment required into a CRM system, because let’s face it, it is an investment, consider these reasons why:

 - It gives you a complete picture of the customer